zzz0906/LeetCode/README.md

 Remeber add 0 to the head like 0,1 because when I transfer a 0 or 1 to a two-sequence binary, it will not have zero at the head.

 faster than 8.35% of C++ online submissions for Gray Code.

+## 90. Subsets II
+Use 79's solution.
+But we cannot contain the same combinations.

+I accept it.
+Even though I am little confused. first I sort the nums array. and get 1,3,3,3,....X some array like this.
+Then I use different situation to dicuss it.
+If the last one is same as current one. (because I sort it, the last one must be the same as this one or there is no same number for this index.)
+Then I only consider the last one exists situation.
+Because if last do not exists, and I fill current one, because I first think about fill a number to the answer array.
+Then if last one do not exist which means we have choosen the last one in a iteration of dfs.
+Then I choose a same value in this round but not choose the last same value,which can cause duplicate.
+Therefore, if the last one is not same the current one, we use regular dfs.
+If last one is same as the current one, we only dfs when last exists!! (including contain or not contain).